alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 While this approach to coloring a button is much more powerful in the sense that it can be done entirely programatically (`ThemeOverlay`s must be defined in XML and cannot be constructed at runtime), it also requires a bit more work on our end if we want to ensure our button exactly meets the material design spec.
-Let's walk through a short example

-Prior to Lollipop, we need to do a bit more work, as there's no easy way to generate composite colors for the pressed button states in XML.
-So we'll create a simple utility class to generate the desired `ColorStateList` programatically:
+Let's create a simple `BackgroundTints` utility class that makes it quick and easy to construct colored background tint lists:

 ```java
 /**